carwin/Docker-D7-With-Testing/README.md

-# Docker containers for Drupal 7.
+# Docker containers for Drupal.
 Now with testing!

 ## Requirements